julian-molina/Documentation/pages/suite/suite-step-5.md

 Use the control in the center of the turquoise bar to pull the slider up and down to make more room for either space.

+{% include image.html file='how-to/quick-overview-00.gif' url='yes' max-width='100' caption='The dark side of the web application is the design space.
+Pull the slider up and you will find the charting space.' %}

 You may also use the keyboard as follows:

 1. <kbd>Ctrl or &#8984;</kbd> + <kbd>Shift</kbd> + <kbd>&#8593;</kbd> to close the charting space and open the design space.